ignashub/poc-zk-snarks-voting-template/README.md

+# About

+This is a Proof of Concept project which uses Zero-Knowledge Proofs to verify whenever a person voted yes or no without revealing it.
+The project also consists of simple arithmetic [circuit](https://docs.circom.io/getting-started/writing-circuits/) example.
+It also involves scripts for managing [Trusted setup](https://blog.pantherprotocol.io/a-guide-to-understanding-trusted-setups/) phase faster.

 # Zero-Knowledge Proofs template

 ZK-Proofs template is an extension of [WEB3 Template](https://github.com/Byont-Ventures/web3-template) which is a boilerplate for developing Dapps.
 This project is using 2 libraries for its ZK-Proofs: